mawrkus/starline/README.md

 $ cd starline
 $ npm install
 ```
 At this stage you will need to generate a personal access token.
-This can be easily done by logging in to GitHub then `Profile Settings > Personal access token`.
+This can be easily done by login in to GitHub then `Profile Settings > Personal access token`.
 Once generated, place it in a `.env` file:

 ```shell
 $ echo GITHUB_ACCESS_TOKEN=[your github access token] > .env